thebeebs/Content/about.md

-# Martin Beeby
+---
+title: 'Martin Beeby'
+authors:
+- bruce-lawson
+intro: 'How to make websites that work well on Opera Miniâ€”and everywhere else!'
+tags:
+- html5
+- opera-mini
+- compatibility
+- css
+- gradients
+license: cc-by-3.0
+---

-I’ve been a developer since I was 16.
+Iâ€™ve been a developer since I was 16.
 Having no garage, unlike my American counterparts, I began developing small sites, apps and hacks from the comfort of my bedroom.
-My focus back then was pretty much the same as it is now – finding new ways of solving annoying problems.
+My focus back then was pretty much the same as it is now â€“ finding new ways of solving annoying problems.

 Early on, this involved discovering how to send SMS messages for free by piggybacking on a service owned by HMV.
 (This was back when an SMS could cost up to 30p.)
-The resulting service – ZipSMS – grew to capture around 1% of all texts sent each day.
-It also captured HMV’s attention and, while they were surprisingly good about it, ultimately this meant the demise of that particular brainchild.
+The resulting service â€“ ZipSMS â€“ grew to capture around 1% of all texts sent each day.
+It also captured HMVâ€™s attention and, while they were surprisingly good about it, ultimately this meant the demise of that particular brainchild.

-Since then, my career has followed roughly the same path – find stuff that needs fixing and then use technology to fix it.
-Today, I’m a Developer Evangelist for Microsoft.
+Since then, my career has followed roughly the same path â€“ find stuff that needs fixing and then use technology to fix it.
+Today, Iâ€™m a Developer Evangelist for Microsoft.

-Basically this means I spend most of my time talking to developers about new tools, languages and products we’re launching and getting their feedback.
+Basically this means I spend most of my time talking to developers about new tools, languages and products weâ€™re launching and getting their feedback.
 This is invaluable in ensuring we create the best products we can and that developers get the most value out of them.

 While I work across all of our technologies, my particular passion is HTML5.
 I regularly speak, blog and about all aspects of HTML5 development and implementation.
-I’ve written articles for, and been featured in, .NET Magazine, ZDNet, the Microsoft Developer Network and Windows Magazine.
-I’m also the editor of the Microsoft Flash Newsletter.
+Iâ€™ve written articles for, and been featured in, .NET Magazine, ZDNet, the Microsoft Developer Network and Windows Magazine.
+Iâ€™m also the editor of the Microsoft Flash Newsletter.